 A full-frame DSLR with performance, versatility and value

 Sensor: Full-frame CMOS | Megapixels: 24.3MP | Autofocus: 51-point AF, 15 cross-type | Screen type: 3.2-inch tilting, 1,229,000 dots | Maximum continuous shooting speed: 6.5fps | Movies: 1080p | User level: Intermediate

-Like the look of Nikon’s D850 further up the top, but don’t want to shell out quite that much?
-Then look no further than the 24MP full-frame D750.
-It doesn’t have that magnificent 45MP sensor that the D850 does, but its 24MP alternative still delivers top-quality results – especially at high ISO settings.
-The D750 also features a very respectable 6.5fps continuous shooting speed, together with a handy tilting screen and a pretty attractive asking price.
-Wi-Fi allows you to get your shots online without any hassle too, although as an older model there’s no 4K video nor a touchscreen.
+Like the look of Nikon’s D850 higher up, but don’t want to spend quite that much?
+Then look no further than the D750’s 24MP full-frame sensor.
+It lacks the D850’s magnificent 45MP sensor, but its 24MP alternative still produces excellent results, especially at high ISO settings.
+The D750 also has a respectable 6.5fps continuous shooting speed, a handy tilting screen, and a reasonably priced asking price.
+Wi-Fi allows you to easily upload your photos to the internet, though as an older model, there is no 4K video or touchscreen.

 - Read our in-depth Nikon D750 review

 As fast as pro DSLRs but priced for amateurs, the 7D Mark II ticks all the boxes